navid-ahrary/AZ-104/az-104/01-identities_governance.md

 License requirements

-There are three editions of Microsoft Entra ID: free, Premium P1, and Premium P2.
+There are three editions of Microsoft Entra ID: _free_, _Premium P1_, and _Premium P2_.
 The password-reset functionality you can use depends on your edition.

+**How SSPR works:**

+1. _Localization_: The portal checks the browser's locale setting and renders the SSPR page in the appropriate language.
+2. _Verification_: The user enters their username and passes a captcha to ensure that it's a user and not a bot.
+3. _Authentication_: The user enters the required data to authenticate their identity.
+They might, for example, enter a code or answer security questions.
+4. _Password_ reset: If the user passes the authentication tests, they can enter a new password and confirm it.
+5. _Notification_: A message is sent to the user to confirm the reset.